top of page

 The AAAD hosted the Winter Deaflympics in Lake Placid, NY.
 139 athletes from 13 nations competed for the gold in alpine skiing and cross country skiing.
 Speed skating and ice hockey were introduced as demo sports, and it was also the first time the Deaflympics featured figure skating, with a exhibition by deaf ice skaters from the US.

-The name was officially changed to the United States of America Deaf Sports Federation (USADSF) to better represent the USA in international competitions.
+AAAD was officially renamed the United States of America Deaf Sports Federation (USADSF) to better represent the USA in international competitions.

 USADSF hosted the Winter Deaflympics in Salt Lake City, UT.
 Nearly 600 athletes and officials from 23 nations participated in the Games.
 Curling was added as a demonstration sport.
 USA had 52 competitors, who earned 12 medals overall.